 Once enabled, God Mode gives you the power to do all sorts of things, like quickly open the built-in disk defragmenter, format disk partitions, access Device Manager, view event logs, open Task Manager, change display settings, add Bluetooth devices, touchpad setting, adjust your mouse settings, update drivers, show or hide file extensions, change font settings, rename the computer, and a lot more.

-How to Activate GOD MODE in Windows 10, Windows 8, Windows 7
+How to Enable God Mode in Windows 10, Windows 8, Windows 7

 The steps for Activating the God Mode is the same for Windows 10, Windows 8, and Windows 7:

 Step 1.
 Make a new folder on the desktop.